 In some cases, parents are sympathetic about their son’s condition, but unable to fund surgery.
 Some realize their son is suffering but have other priorities for a tight budget.
 If you are firm in your resolve to have the procedure, start saving money.
 Your parents may be impressed by your determination and find some ways to help.

 As you make progress, we would welcome you in for an appointment.
-We see many New York teens with gynecomastia in their preparation phase, and who knows?
+We see many teens with gynecomastia in their preparation phase, and who knows?
 When you bring your parents in to see us, the additional education and reassurance about the procedure they receive may help them get on board.

 Think your parents will not understand what you’re going through?
 That there’s no way they will support you to have man boob surgery?
 Read this quote by a young guy: